About TMS Therapy

 - Free from common antidepressant drug side effects

 - Patients are able to resume daily activities right after treatment

 - May be used with or without antidepressant (determined by physician)

 - For use in outpatient settings

 TMS for Depression

 Olympia TMS has received FDA 510(k) clearance to market a 3 minute TBS (theta burst) protocol for the treatment of Major Depressive Disorder in adult patients who have failed to receive satisfactory improvements from prior antidepressant medication in the current episode.
-Olympia TMS is the only company to offer this revolutionary TBS protocol which will allow for a much higher patient throughput.
+Olympia TMS offers this revolutionary TBS protocol which will allow for a much higher patient throughput.
 We call it Express TMS®.

 This faster TMS treatment is just as safe and effective for the treatment of major depressive disorder as standard TMS, only much faster.
-We are proud to be the first in the US to receive an FDA clearance for this revolutionary TMS treatment which is backed up by substantial scientific evidence.
+We are proud to of received FDA clearance for this revolutionary TMS treatment which is backed up by substantial scientific evidence.